Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold

-We next quantify the information stored in MESH against theoretical bounds \cite{gardner1988space, abu1989information}.
-The theoretical bound for CAMs is given by the total number of learnable synapses.
-For the layer sizes in MESH, this bound is $MI_{total}^* = {N_H(2N_F + N_L) }$.
-In practice $N_L\ll N_F$, so this bound can be approximated as $2N_H N_F$.
-For patterns of length $N_F$, the CAM networks (Fig.~\ref{fig:existing_nets}) with a matched number of synapses may at best fully recall up to $2N_H$ patterns, but beyond exhibit a memory cliff.
+For patterns of length $N_F$, the CAM networks (Fig.~\ref{fig:existing_nets}) with a matched number of synapses may thus at best fully recall up to $2N_H$ patterns, but beyond exhibit a memory cliff.
 However, if a CAM network were to exhibit an optimal memory continuum, it should saturate the total information bound regardless of the number of stored patterns, with information per pattern per bit theoretically bounded by:

-Experimentally, we find that MESH nearly saturates this theoretical bound across a wide range in the number of stored patterns, Fig. \ref{fig:MESH_CAM_resutls}a (bound in dashed gray), without any architectural or hyperparameter changes.
+Experimentally, we find that MESH nearly saturates this theoretical bound across a widely variable number of stored patterns, Fig.~\ref{fig:MESH_CAM_resutls}a (bound in dashed gray), in a single instance of the network without any architectural or hyperparameter changes.
 The per-input-bit mutual information matches the best-performing CAM models when the number of stored patterns is smaller than the traditional CAM capacity, and is dramatically bigger when the number of stored patterns is larger, Fig.~\ref{fig:MESH_CAM_resutls}b (also see Fig.~\ref{fig:appendix_MIrelative}b,c).
 The number of stored and partially retrievable patterns exceeds the traditional CAM pattern number capacity by orders of magnitude.
 Consistent with this result, the information per synapse at large pattern numbers in MESH is significantly larger than in existing CAM models, Fig.~\ref{fig:MESH_CAM_resutls}c.

 Asymptotically with an increasing number of stored patterns, the total information per synapse in MESH approaches a constant (Fig.~\ref{fig:MESH_CAM_resutls}c) -- demonstrating that the total information that can be successfully recovered by MESH in a network of fixed size is invariant to the number of stored patterns.
 This invariance dictates the smooth trade-off between MI per pattern (pattern richness) and number of patterns.